RobBloxham/Battleship/README.md

 ## Authors and acknowledgment
 I am a General Assembly Software Engineering Immmersive fellow.<br/>
 This game was created with Vanilla JavaScript, HTML, and CSS with Bootstrap.<br/>
-A thank you to my cohort mates, instructors, Stoven, and IndigoPunch for the help and nudge in the right direction when I hit any roadblocks.<br/>
+A thank you to my cohort mates, instructors, Makosai, Stoven, and IndigoPunch for the help and nudge in the right direction when I hit any roadblocks.<br/>
 Can you find the dad joke from icanhazdadjoke.com?<br/>

 ## Project status